RAIDUIX-DEVELOPER/raiduix-neuratone/README.md

 - ✅ **Professional Effects Library** (Recently Added)
 - Advanced effect chaining and routing
 - MIDI controller integration for real-time effect control

+## 🧪 How to add a new Effect (developer quick‑start)

+1. Create an effect node module in `lib/effects/<name>.ts` exposing a handle with `inputGain`, `outputGain`, and parameter setters.
+2. Register it in the layer engines by adding it to the reconcile logic and to `rebuildEffectChain` mappings.
+3. Add a preview block in the Effects Library UI (Mixer) so users can audition it.
+4. Add basic tests (happy path + parameter updates) and a short note in this README.

 ## 🤝 Contributing